-Matt Kuchar Starts Hawaii Vacation With a Victory
+Matt Kuchar starts Hawaii vacation with a victory

 He finished at 22-under 258, the third-lowest total in Waialae history behind the PGA Tour record of 253 by Justin Thomas in 2017 and Jimmy Walker's 72-hole score of 257 when he won in 2015.

-Corey Conners of Canada, who got into the field through a Monday qualifier, had a 64-64 weekend and was among four players who tied for third, though none had a serious chance of challenging what amounted to a two-player race at the top.
+Canada's Corey Conners, who got into the field through a Monday qualifier, had a 64-64 weekend and was among four players who tied for third, though none had a serious chance of challenging what amounted to a two-player race at the top.

-Even so, the performance was big for Conner, who narrowly missed a full PGA Tour card last year.
+Even so, the performance was big for the Listowel, Ont., native, who narrowly missed a full PGA Tour card last year.
 Along with his runner-up finish in the Sanderson Farms Championship last fall, he has nearly as many FedEx Cup points as last year when he finished at No. 130.

 Marc Leishman (64), Hudson Swafford (64) and Chez Reavie (67) also finished in a tie for third.